bartoszmodelski/ocaml-preemption-attempts/README.md

 ## Perform effect from `caml_domain_external_interrupt_hook` after calling back into OCaml

 **Great success!**.
-Seen it reach over 30m+ perform-resume cycles and stopped it.
+Reached over 30m+ perform-resume cycles before I stopped it.
 No segfaults witnessed.
 Allocations in handlers are fine.

 # Other things here